PennyHow/PyTrx/README.md

 # PyTrx
 PyTrx (short for 'Python Tracking') is a Python object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
 Its primary purpose is to obtain velocities, surface areas, and distances from imagery of glacial environments.<br>

-Authors: Dr. Penelope How (p.how@ed.ac.uk), Dr. Nick Hulton, and Lynne Buie (née Addison)<br>
+Authors: <a href="https://pennyhow.wordpress.com/">Penelope How</a> (p.how@ed.ac.uk), Nick Hulton, and <a href="https://lynnebuie.com/">Lynne Buie</a> (née Addison)<br>
 <hr>

 <h3>PyTrx citations</h3>

 We are happy for others to use and adapt PyTrx for their own processing needs.
-Please refer to the following key publication and cite it where possible:<br>
+Please reference to the following key publication where possible:<br>

 <h3>How et al. (In Prep.)
 PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
 Geoscientific Instrumentation, Methods and Data Systems Discussion</h3> <br>